IT infrastructure: Components of IT infrastructure

-Specifically, the first three layers are directly involved with IT Infrastructure.
+IT infrastructure consists of three layers.
 The physical layer serves as the fundamental layer for hardware.
-The second and third layers (Data Link and Network), are essential for communication to and from hardware devices.
-Without this, networking is not possible.
-Therefore, in a sense, the internet itself would not be possible.
-It's important to emphasize that fiber optics play a crucial role in a network infrastructure.
-Fiber optics serve as the primary means for connecting network equipment and establishing connections between buildings.
+The second and third layers (data link and network, respectively) are essential for communication to and from hardware devices.
+Without this, networking is not possible, and thus the internet itself would not be possible.
+Fiber optics play a crucial role in a network's infrastructure.
+They serve as the primary means for connecting network equipment and establishing connections between buildings.